jaya-shankar/.netcore-web-api-example/README.md

 When making calls to anything outside of our application such as external thrid party services or data sources, our application has to be fault tolerant.
 Dependent services can be down, fail, rate limited etc. We need to handle our logic to either fallback to a default value, have a retry policy with a circuit breaker pattern or design internal systems with asynchronous communication that use message queues.

-Currently, if FunTranslation service fails due to rate-limit, then we fallback to use a standard description.
-But, if PokeAPI service fails, we throw an exception.
-Instead of throwing an exception we can even log it and fallback to a default value.
-Either way, we would like to see the exceptions in a some monitoring dashboard.
+Currently, if PokeAPI or FunTranslation service fails due to rate-limit or any reason, then we fallback to use a standard description or default value.
+We can log such failures and fallback to see exceptions in a monitoring dashboard.

-Perhaps for this case, a simple retry policy with default fallback and logging should be good enough.
+Perhaps for this case, a simple retry policy with default fallback and logging should be good enough. 🔱

 More information: https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/